NicholasWSinclair/DCSSpectrumTool/README.md

 # DCSSpectrumTool
-Python GUI for generating x-ray spectra
+Python GUI for generating x-ray spectra specific to the Dynamic Compression Sector at the Advanced Photon Source.
+This is essentially just a front-end for srwlib but with DCS-specific parameters.

 ## Installation Instructions for making a new python environment for this tool for windows.